-Guyana watching impact of Caribbean Airlines’ pilots sick-out
+Guyana watching impact of Caribbean Airlines’ pilots sickout

 Mr Field said he suspected it’s a pilot action or pilot disruption.

-The Trinidad and Tobago Airline Pilots Association said it was unaware of a strike or industrial action by pilots as that would be in violation of the Industrial Relations Act.
+The TTALPA said it was unaware of a strike or industrial action by pilots as that would be in violation of the Industrial Relations Act.
 The association said it was “unaware of any strike action being taken by the pilots body.”
-The association said the law bars both the pilot body and pilots from taking such indistrial action…because it is an essential service.
+The association said the law bars both the pilot body and pilots from taking such indistrial action…because it is an essential service.”

 CAL is a Trinidad and Tobago state-owned airline.